Can’t get to your local centre? Try these activities

 Equipment: Small ball, can or drink bottle.
 Chair or wall for balance.

 In this video, Mia introduces the Spiderman release.
 Challenge yourself by using your Spiderman release while lunging.
 Then meet the TBA participation team, as they bowl around Australia!

 Equipment: Small ball, can or drink bottle and a chair.

 In this video, use your Spiderman release while practicing a balanced stance.
 Challenge yourself by playing the bean bag target game and trying to beat your best score!

 Equipment: Small bean bag or rolled up socks.
 Small buckets (such as ice cream containers).

 Session 4 – Targeting

-In this video, use the skills you've learnt from the previous sessions and put them into practice.
-Use your rock on fingers, spiderman release and balanced stance to roll your ball at the targets.
+Lane Ranger Moira uses the skills you’ve learnt from the previous sessions to put them into practice.
+Remember Rock on fingers, Spiderman release and a balanced stance to roll your ball at the targets.

 Equipment: Small ball.
 Cones or upright cans to aim for.